maxmatkovski/NLP/README.md

 Ultimately, I decided to go with 100,000 tweets because I was able to execute it and I think this wil be more than enough to get an accurate understanding of the sentiment on twitter .

+## Data Processing

+After scraping 100,000 tweets with the keyword **"Climate Change"**, this is what my data set looks like.
+The features include:
+- **Datetime** (The exact timestamp the tweet was posted)
+- **Tweet Id** (A unique identification number for a specific tweet)
+- **Text** (The text of the tweet)
+- **Username** (The official twitter username that posted the tweet)

+![Image!](Images/image3.png)

+As we can see above the dataframe contains 100,001 rows and 4 columsn, thus we've succesfully scraped over 100,000 tweets.

+However, because these strings were taken off of twitter, they contain emojis, urls and other types of data that will most likely affect the efficacy of our analysis.

+**Removing @mentions and hash symbols**

 ## Exploratory Data Analysis

-After scraping 100,000 tweets relating to climate change, this is what my data set looks like.
-The features include
-- Datetime (The exact timestamp the tweet was posted)
-- Tweet Id (A unique identification number for a specific tweet)
-- Text (The text of the tweet)
-- Useername (The official twitter username that posted the tweet)

-![Image!](Images/image3.png)

 ## References